epiverse-trace/epiverse-trace.github.io/.github/CONTRIBUTING.md

 You should also get in touch with the current week's curator of our [Epiverse-TRACE twitter account](https://twitter.com/Epiverse_TRACE/), possibly with a short summary of your post they can use.

+If you added the DOI category, you can find the DOI using [our Rogue Scholar index](https://rogue-scholar.org/blogs/epiverse_trace).
+You can add the DOI as metadata to your post by adding `doi: '<doi>'` to your post metadata (see [an example here](https://github.com/epiverse-trace/epiverse-trace.github.io/blob/e63c51b406409eb5e1bf9fc9201606793c3dd7d4/posts/parent-class/index.qmd#L7C1-L8C1).

 ## Contributing slides from a presentation

 Slides from presentation can be added in the `slides/` folder.